cmc-aau/biocloud-docs/docs/slurm/jobsubmission.md

 You can also simply add `#SBATCH` lines to any shell script you already have, and also run the script with arguments, so for example instead of `bash script.sh -i input -o output ...` you can simply run `sbatch script.sh -i input -o output ...`.

-???+ warning "ALWAYS check up on running jobs after submission and recently completed jobs"
+???+ warning "ALWAYS check up on running and recently completed jobs"
       The queue time and efficiency of the whole cluster is directly dependent on the average CPU efficiency of all jobs.
 It is therefore extremely important to ensure that your job uses all the CPU's that you've requested for most of the duration of the job.
 If not, please cancel the job and submit a new one with fewer CPU's, or adjust the job to use all the CPU's more efficiently.
-Furthermore, please ALWAYS also [check up on the CPU efficiency](accounting.md#job-efficiency-summary) of recently finished jobs by either checking the stats in job notification emails or by using `seff <jobid>` and adjust your next submissions accordingly to minimize idle CPU's.
+Furthermore, please ALWAYS also [check up on the CPU efficiency](usagereporting.md#job-efficiency-summary) of recently finished jobs by either checking the stats in job notification emails or by using `seff <jobid>` and adjust your next submissions accordingly to avoid idle CPU's.

 ???- "Non-interactive job output (`stdout`/`stderr` streams)"
       The job is handled in the background by the SLURM daemons on the individual compute nodes, so you won't see any output in the terminal.
 It will instead be written to the file(s) defined by `--output` and/or `--error`.
 To follow along in real time run for example `tail -f job_123.out` from a login node.